 The shelter is located in downtown Houston, blocks from Minute Maid Park.
 The address is 1811 Ruiz St, Houston, TX 77002.

 For more information about Star of Hope visit their website or call them at 713.227.8900.

 Open Door Mission

-Open Door Mission is a men’s homeless shelter for individuals with substance abuse problems.
+Open Door Mission is a men’s homeless shelter in Houston for individuals with substance abuse problems.

 What is the intake process at Open Door Mission?

-Open Door Mission offers two programs which offer an intake process.
+Open Door Mission offers two programs that offer an intake process.
 Those programs are Doorway Recovery Center and Convalescent Care Center.

 Doorway Recovery Center

-Doorway Recover Center (DRC) is a program that provides homeless men with a place to stay and help with substance abuse.
+Doorway Recovery Center (DRC) is a program that provides homeless men with a place to stay and help with substance abuse.